 Types

-Octelium has currently 3 types of Credentials: authentication tokens, OAuth2 Client Credentials and access tokens.
+Octelium currently has 3 types of Credentials: authentication tokens, OAuth2 Client Credentials and access tokens.

 Authentication Tokens